mrsajadpp/luminara/README.md

-# Lumina
+# Luminara
-Lumina is about a library management system was made for NHSS Kolathur.
+Luminara is about a library management system was made for NHSS Kolathur.